Information Technology BS

 Each course in the major has defined learning outcomes.
 These are displayed in the BYU course catalogue.
 These outcomes are used by faculty in teaching.
 They are also reviewed and changed as needed, after discussion in faculty meetings.

-Selected groups of alumni are surveyed regularly (annually).
-Graduating students each have a face-to-face interview with the program chair as well as completing questionnaires.
-The questions to both of these groups specifically address the program objectives.
-Each class is surveyed each semester relative to completion of course outcomes.
+Graduating students each have a face-to-face interview with the program chair after completing the exit questionnaire that asks about program outcomes and opportunities for improving the program.
+Each core class is surveyed each semester relative to completion of course outcomes.
+Selected groups of alumni are also surveyed regularly (annually).